 Applicants must complete CMA program application, upload supplemental items and meet all Health Professions Requirements BEFORE they can be admitted into the program and are eligible for registration.
 Supply List for CMA

 Healthcare Program Immunizations

 - HEPATITIS B (3 shot series) or positive titer before clinicals/patient contact

 - MEASLES, MUMPS RUBELLA (MMR) or separate positive titers

 - TETANUS/DIPHTHERIA/PERTUSSIS (TDAP) - One dose within the past 10 years

-- TUBERCULIN SKIN TEST (TB) - Negative reading within 12 months of course completion date or chest x-ray
+- TUBERCULIN SKIN TEST (TB) - a skin test or chest x-ray that is administered and valid within 12 months of course completion date is required

 - VARICELLA (CHICKEN POX) or positive titer

 - 18 YEARS OF AGE